 7. Avoid confrontation at all costs Your vacation to Mexico is no time to prove to the world how awesome of a fighter you are.
 The local police will almost always take the side of the locals and if you wind up in jail you will have a whole new set of problems to worry about.
 The best option if you get burned, ripped off or in an altercation is to take a breath, eat the cost as a loss and move on.
 Never ever should you result to violence as 100% of the time it will end poorly for you.

-8. If the local girl seems too good to be true than she is Just because you came to a new country doesn’t mean you are all of the sudden good looking.
-Guys are suckers for hot women and will lose everything because they think they just landed their future ex wife.
-In Hungary a common practice is for girls to take guys to a bar of the lady’s choice and have the guy order a drink for them.
+8. If the local girl seems too good to be true then she is Just because you came to a new country doesn’t mean you are all of a sudden good looking.
+Guys are suckers for hot women and will lose everything because they think they just landed their future ex-wife.
+In Hungary, a common practice is for girls to take guys to a bar of the lady’s choice and have the guy order a drink for them.
 The drink ends up costing the guy $200 and after he has ordered 3-4 and wants to take the girl home he is all of the sudden presented with the bill and the option to pay or get a one night stand with a 280lb Serbian gorilla name Dimitri.
 The bottom line is girls can be alluring and will most often lead to trouble in the end.